kmavillanosa/py-udemy-tutorial/docs/section-one/1introduction.md

 - Basic arithmetic operations
 - Formatted string output using f-strings

-## Code Example
+## Try It Yourself

-Try running this code interactively by clicking the "▶ Run Code" button below the code block:
+Click the "▶ Run Code" button below each code block to execute the code and see the output in your browser!

+### Example 1: Basic Arithmetic

 ```python
 a = 100